Trion formation in a two-dimensional hole-doped electron gas

 We use full shells of electrons in hexagonal simulation cells subject to periodic boundary conditions.
 In our production calculations we use systems with $N_e=86$ electrons, which we deemed sufficiently large after a finite-size-effect analysis involving systems of up to $N_e=146$ electrons \cite{supplemental}.
 We use a cell area of $(N_e-1)\pi r_s^2$, so that the electron density far from the hole is correct \cite{Bonev,Drummond1}.
 We calculate the electron-hole relaxation energy, also called the electron-hole correlation energy, by subtracting the energy of a HEG of the same area containing the same number of electrons.
 The energy required to create an electron-hole pair, for example via photoexcitation, is given by the sum of the band gap, Fermi energy and relaxation energy, the latter arising from the response of the electron gas to the point-particle impurity.
 Finite-size effects in the electron-hole relaxation energy are small, and the pair-correlation functions (PCFs) are well-converged with respect to system size \cite{supplemental}.
 We study systems with mass ratios $m_h/m_e=0.5$, 1, 2, 4, and 8.

 The calculated electron-hole relaxation energies are shown in Fig.\ \ref{fig:relaxation-energy} together with the energy of the isolated exciton, $E_X=-4$ Ry$^*$ \cite{Yang}.
 We fit the electron-hole relaxation energies for each mass ratio to functions that tend to the energy of an isolated negative trion at $r_s/a_0^*\to\infty$, which is the low carrier density limit of the electron-hole relaxation energy.
 We evaluate isolated trion energies in separate DMC calculations; numerical values are shown in Fig.\ \ref{fig:isolated-trion} and tabulated in the Supplemental Material \cite{supplemental}.
 Since trions are composed of inequivalent particles, the wave function is nodeless and DMC is exact in this case.
 To obtain the $\mu/m_e\to0$ limit, we minimize the DMC energy as a function of the separation of two fixed electrons, finding an equilibrium separation of $0.51454(2)\,a_0^*$.
-Our data are in good agreement with previous results \cite{Zhu,Usukura} in the limiting cases studied in those articles, although our energies are somewhat different to those of Ref.\ \cite{Esser}.
+Our data are in good agreement with previous results \cite{Zhu,Usukura} in the limiting cases studied in those articles, and are compatible with recent calculations using the $1/r$ potential for trions in transition metal dichalcogenides \cite{Mayers_2015}, although our energies are somewhat different to those of Ref.\ \cite{Esser}.

 At low densities the localized trion is similar to an electron, and therefore the variation of the relaxation energy with $r_s$ is dominated by the energy required to remove one electron from the HEG, which is minus its Fermi energy.
 At high densities the localized trion does not form, and at $r_s/a_0^*\to 0$ the relaxation energy diverges towards $-\infty$, as it does in three dimensions \cite{Arponen,supplemental}.